-The Trauma Service at St. Louis Children's Hospital is a leading center in the treatment and care of injured children and is nationally recognized as a Level 1 Pediatric Trauma Center by the American College of Surgeons (ACS) and by the states of Missouri and Illinois.
+The Trauma Service at St. Louis Children's Hospital is a leading center in the treatment and care of injured children.
+We are the only Level 1 Pediatric Trauma Center in Missouri and Illinois verified by the American College of Surgeons (ACS).
 Our goal is to continually pursue excellence in all aspects of pediatric trauma care.

 - Child Life Services

 - Home Care and Hospice -- The Wings Program